 - With your spray bottle, apply this organic weed killer to the leaves and stems of the weeds you want to get rid of.
 The leaves burn due to the formic acid they contain.
 Avoid the more useful weeds and be careful with the dosage.

-2. Killing Weeds with Hot Water
+2. Getting Rid of Weeds with Hot Water

 You can also use hot water to kill weeds.
 Since it does not contain ingredients such as salt and vinegar, you can use this simple homemade weed killer (if you can even call it that) on sealed surfaces such as driveways and pavement.
 Boiling water requires quite a lot of energy, however.
 Thus it’s important to carefully consider whether simply weeding by handing is a more efficient option.

-3. Organic Weed Killer: Preventive Mulches
+3. Organic Homemade Weed Killer: Preventive Mulches

 4. How to Kill Lawn Weeds Naturally

-Lawn weeds can pose quite the challenge once they begin to take over your yard.
+Lawn weeds can pose quite a challenge once they begin to take over your yard.
 If not kept under control, they may even grow into an entire meadow of weeds.
 The first step towards taking your lawn back is a homemade lawn fertilizer, such as one made of used coffee grounds, for example.
 Weeds tend to spread well in areas where nutrients are scarce.

 If this doesn’t yield desired results, you may want to consider lawn scarification.
-Sometimes refered to as a “dethatcher,” a scarifier is a garden tool which makes cuts into the lawn in order to remove dead moss and other yard waste debris, such as weeds.
-This method to killing weeds naturally also helps to aerate the soil, thus helping to improve the overall health of your lawn.
+Sometimes referred to as a “dethatcher,” a scarifier is a garden tool which makes cuts into the lawn in order to remove dead moss and other yard waste debris, such as weeds.
+This method of killing weeds naturally also helps to aerate the soil, thus helping to improve the overall health of your lawn.

 5. Vinegar Weed Killer: Does Vinegar Kill Weeds?